 {13e} Defined as the ratio of the on-channel transmitted power to the power transmitted in adjacent channels, ACLR represents the interference power into a receiver operating in the adjacent channel(s).
 ACLR_n in the table are ACLR values at n 5-MHz away.

-{13f} Defined as the ratio of the on-channel transmitted power to the power transmitted in adjacent channels, ACLR represents the interference power into a receiver operating in the adjacent channel(s).
-ACLR_n in the table are ACLR values at n 1.25-MHz away.

 {14a} The IEEE 802.16 standard does not specify ACS information.
 The values shown were submitted by the WiMAX Forum.

 {14b} The ACS values are based on anticipated performance by some of the industry, as provided by the XGP Forum.
 These values are with the following conditions: modulation type BPSK and BER of 10–5.